Aliases for DAZAP1 Gene

 GeneCards Summary for DAZAP1 Gene

 DAZAP1 (DAZ Associated Protein 1) is a Protein Coding gene.
 Diseases associated with DAZAP1 include azoospermia.
 Among its related pathways are mRNA surveillance pathway.
-GO annotations related to this gene include RNA binding and RNA stem-loop binding.
+GO annotations related to this gene include nucleic acid binding and RNA binding.
 An important paralog of this gene is MSI1.

 UniProtKB/Swiss-Prot for DAZAP1 Gene

 RNA-binding protein, which may be required during spermatogenesis